PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

     print(counter)
 ```

-Woh!

-`while` is a loop that runs *while* something is "true".
+`while` is a "loop" that runs *while* something is "true".
 In this case its always `True` so it infinitely runs the code inside of it!
 Forever!

 `True` and `False` have to be uppercase in Python.

-We increase the variable `counter` every loop and then print its *value* (the number it holds).
 The `*` stands for multiply.
-So we set `counter` to what it was *previously* plus 1.
+So we set `counter` to what it was *previously* times 2.

+Before we play this code
 Play this code.

 The number will keep getting bigger and bigger forever!
 In Python there is no limit to how big a number can get! (at least I don't think).